Modelling Realistic Multi-layer devices for superconducting quantum electronic circuits

 The same equation can be employed in any situation where a superconductor and another metal are in contact.
 Recently, a method known as encapsulation has been utilized in Ref. \onlinecite{encapsulation} to enhance qubits' lifetime by depositing a normal metal or another superconductor over the superconducting material, in order to mitigate the detrimental effects of surface oxides.
 However, due to the proximity effect, the energy gap ($\Delta$) decreases in the stronger superconductor and increases in the weaker one causing quasiparticles to start forming at lower drive frequencies.
 Since it is necessary to satisfy the condition $\hbar f \ll \Delta$ throughout the device \cite{tinkham2004introduction}, they are more susceptible to environmental noise in a cryostat \cite{noisecryo}.
-This makes it crucial to carefully choose the encapsulating layer for superconducting devices, taking into account the material's thickness and resistivity, as described by the relation $\gamma \propto \frac{\rho_N}{\rho_S}$.
+This makes it crucial to carefully choose the encapsulating layer for superconducting devices, taking into account the material's thickness and resistivity, as described by the relation $\gamma = \frac{\rho_S\xi_S}{\rho_N\xi_N}$.
 In Fig. \ref{fig:res}, we analyze the proximity effect in a superconducting CPW capped with a normal metal, observing that an increase in $\gamma$ leads to a decrease in the superconducting gap, consistent with expectations.
 In Tab. \ref{tab:prox} and Fig. \ref{fig:restab}, we present calculations of the reduction in $\Delta$ for the materials listed in the referenced paper.
-Our findings indicate that even for thicknesses significantly smaller than the superconducting coherence length, the energy gap can be substantially affected, as seen in the cases of gold and TiN.
 This reduction in $\Delta$ leads to an increase in the density of quasiparticles, which in turn reduces the internal quality factor of the resonator and, for qubits, shortens the relaxation time \cite{Decoqubit}.
-Therefore, to minimize quasiparticle formation and associated losses, it is advisable to select materials with a high critical temperature ($T_C$) and/or low resistivity, such as tantalum and aluminum.
+Therefore, to minimize quasiparticle formation and associated losses, it is advisable to select materials with a high critical temperature ($T_C$) and/or values of resistivity and coherence length such that $\gamma$<1, such as tantalum and TiN.
 Furthermore, the energy gap was also used to calculate the kinetic inductance of the film integrating in parallel the following equation\cite{Annunziata,Kineticmodel}: